-This type of fake profiles on social networks does not usually have interaction with other accounts.
-You can recognize them because many of them are dedicated to spamming and their interactions are always the same.
+These types of fake profiles on social networks do not usually have interaction with other accounts.
+You can recognize them because many of them are dedicated to spamming and have similar interactions.

 These are some of the traits you can look at to detect fake profiles on social networks.